-If you are the main or only earner in a marriage, you may need to continue providing financial support to your spouse before reaching any final agreement: for example, paying the bills (even if you have left the marital home.
+If you are the main or only earner in a marriage, you may need to continue providing financial support to your spouse before reaching any final agreement, for example, paying bills even if you have left the marital home.

 At the same time, there are some immediate steps you can take to protect yourself financially.

 The first priority is to look after the welfare and financial needs of any children, more specifically, children under 16 and older children who are in full-time education or have special needs.

 Children's needs include having a home.
 In practice, this may mean they and one parent continue to live in the family home, but this is not automatically the case – particularly where limited total assets are available.
 To meet both parents’ financial needs and the children's, it might be necessary to sell the family home.

 In addition, the parent who no longer lives with the children will normally provide financial support.
 You can negotiate an agreement on child maintenance between yourselves or involve the Child Maintenance Service.

 Whether one party is responsible for a marriage's breakdown or ‘at fault’ (eg: has committed adultery) rarely impacts on what is legally considered to be a reasonable financial settlement.